 You can pick up an authentic kimono in Tokyo for ¥10,000 or under, if you rustle around the right places.
 And you should be able to snag a yukata, the kimono’s casual summer cousin, for even less.
 Here are some suggestions on where to look.

-One option is to head to shopping malls like Aeon, or general secondhand clothing stores (furugiya) like Mode Off.
+One option is to head to shopping malls like Aeon and snag a brand new kimono off the rack.
 Regular shops like these sometimes have sales, though you usually get no more than 10% off.
+General secondhand clothing stores (furugiya) like Mode Off and Chicago (especially the branches in Harajuku) are also good choices.
 Alternatively, you could try one of the following kimono specialists.

 Note: Most decent kimono shops will help with fittings, which can be complicated, and offer suggestions about matching items.